Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_pages/about.md

         <i class="fa-solid fa-location-dot" aria-hidden="true"></i>
         <span class="news-date">03/2024</span>
         <span class="news-text">
-          Incoming M.S. student in Statistical Science at Duke University.
+          I am excited to announce that I will join the Department of Computer Science at Duke University as an M.S. student in Fall 2024.
         </span>
       </li>
     </ul>